bminer/node-blade/README.md

 - `options` include:
 	- `mount` - the URL path where you can request compiled views (defaults to "/views/")
+	- `runtimeMount` - the URL path where the minified Blade runtime is served to the browser (defaults to "/blade/blade.js").
+Use `null` to disable this functionality.
 	- `clientNamespace` - the variable where downloaded client-side templates are stored (defaults to "blade.templates"). `blade.templates` is not defined by the Blade runtime, so be sure to define it yourself.